shuozhixu/LAMMPSatUCSB/README.md

 then hit Return.

 After the job is finished, you will find a new file called `strain-stress`.
 The first and second columns of this file, respectively, are the _yz_ components of the strain tensor and stress tensor of the simulation cell.
 The strain is unitless and the stress is in units of MPa.
 Download `strain-stress` to your local computer, plot it, and you will see a point at which the stress-strain relation starts to deviate from linearity.
-Visualize the dump files in OVITO, and you will see that at that point, the screw dislocation starts to move along the positive _x_ direction.
-The corresponding stress is then the Peierls stress for the anti-twinning direction on the {112} plane in MoNbTi<sub>_A_</sub>, 1174 MPa.
+Let's call it `P1`.

+To visualize the dislocation core, download dump files to the same directory on your local computer.
+You do not need to download all of them, just selected ones, e.g., dump.0.load, dump.50.load, dump.100.load, ..., dump.500.load.
+Open any of them in OVITO by File --> Load File --> select the file --> Open.
+Then, Add modification --> Common neighbor analysis.
+The blue and white atoms, respectively, are in BCC and disordered local structures.
+The white atoms in the center are those in the dislocation core.
+Select one white atom using the [crosshair button](https://www.ovito.org/docs/current/data_inspector.particles.php).

+Next, go through all dump files frame by frame in OVITO and pay attention to between which two frames the dislocation core starts to move along the positive _x_ direction.
+Let's say the two frames are dump.250.load and dump.300.load.
+Then download dump.260.load, dump.270.load, dump.280.load, and dump.290.load from Pod to the same directory (to which all previous dump files were downloaded) on your local computer.
+Open any dump file again in OVITO, by File --> Load File --> select the file --> Replace selected.
+Again, go through the newly downloaded dump files frame by frame and identify the two frames between which the dislocation core starts to move.
+Let's say the two frames are dump.260.load adn dump.270.load.
+Then download dump.261.load, dump.262.load, ..., dump.269.load to the same local directory.
+Open any dump file, go through these new dump files and identify the two frames between which the dislocation core starts to move.
+Let's say the two frames are dump.262.load and dump.263.load.
+Then the Peierls stress is the stress of the simulation cell correponding to dump.262.load.
+The strain and stress of the simulation cell at this point can be found in line 262 of the file `strain-stress`, and the corresponding stress is then the Peierls stress for the anti-twinning direction on the {112} plane in MoNbTi<sub>_A_</sub>, 1174 MPa.

+In a general case,

+- The dislocation core may move along the negative _x_ direction, depending on the Burgers vector of the dislocation and the shear direction.
+- Sometimes there are more than one point on the stress-strain curve at which the stress-strain relation starts to deviate from linearity.
+Let's say there are three such points and we call them `P1`, `P2`, and `P3`.
+Then the point at which the dislocation core starts to move may be one of them, or none of them.
+In other words, do not assume that any of these points is the critical point associated with the Peierls stress.
+If the point at which the dislocation core starts to move does not correspond to any turning point identified on the stress-strain curve, go with the former point instead of the latter.

 Note: If you use any file from this section in your published work, please cite